pods for primates : a catatogue of surfboards in australia since 1900

 - Debra Novak: Is Yamba The Birthplace of Australian Surfing Photography?

 O.B.
-Notley was a professional photographer based at Maclean and served as a surf instructor and treasurer at the Yamba where he took a number of photographs of Walker surfing.
+Notley was a professional photographer based at Maclean and served as a surf instructor and treasurer at the Yamba Club where he took a number of photographs of Walker surfing.

 These were printed as postcards.